 LABEL DESCRIPTION This is the index number of each SSID profile.
-Active This field indicates whether this SSID is active.
+Active This field indicates with a check mark whether this SSID is active.
+No check mark means it is not active.
 SSID An SSID profile is the set of parameters relating to one of the ZyXEL Device's BSSs.
 The SSID (Service Set IDentifier) identifies the Service Set with which a wireless device is associated.
 This field displays the name of the wireless profile on the network.
 When a wireless client scans for an AP to associate with, this is the name that is broadcast and seen in the wireless client utility.
 Security This field indicates the security mode of the SSID profile.
 Modify Click the Edit icon to configure the SSID profile.
 Click the Remove icon to hide the SSID in the outgoing beacon frame so a station cannot obtain the SSID through scanning using a site survey tool.

-Table 33 Network > Wireless LAN > More AP
+Table 31 Network > Wireless LAN > More AP

-Table 35 Network > Wileless LAN > More Al

 LABEL DESCRIPTION

 Apply Click this to save your changes.

 Cancel Click this to restore your previously saved settings.